Phuket’s Gay-Friendly Beaches And Beyond

 Annual Pride & Events

 Phuket Pride is smaller than Bangkok’s, but it packs heart (and heat)!
 It’s less corporate, more community-driven, and often stretches into week-long celebrations with parades, a variety of beach parties, and charity events.
+Perfect timing if you love Phuket gay nightlife.

 If you can time your trip around Phuket Pride, do it.
 Otherwise, you’ll still stumble into what may look like a pop-up LGBTQ+ festival throughout the year at Paradise Complex.
+Many themed nights are hosted by welcoming gay bars in Phuket, Thailand.

 Where to Stay In Phuket

 Picking the right base in Phuket makes all the difference.
+Central spots near Paradise Complex make gay hotels in Phuket extra convenient.

 Patong – Stay here if nightlife is your top priority.
 Dozens of LGBTQ+ friendly hotels are within walking distance of Paradise Complex.